Filkyr/construction_materials_store/README.md

 # Construction Materials Store
-## v1.0
+## v1.1
 This web application implements an online construction materials store.
-Supports CRUD operations on following tables:
+New in v1.1:  Now the application is running on the Spring Framework Supports CRUD operations on following tables:
 * 'product'
 * 'category'